 - This can be done in The Sims of all places, particularly Sims2.
 Servo units are fully functional characters, just with an unusual look and weird wants/needs.
 They also inherit all their creator's talents.
 After making one Servo, the Servo can create others, easily filling a house.
 Since Servos are essentially immortal they will usually outlast their creators by a long shot.
 It's entirely possible to have a single servo and it's descendants max out the game (learning all skills et all) for you.

 - The Sims 3 also has this.
 Any Simbot that is built will regard the person who built them as their parent.
-If the person who built the Simbot has any biological children, then the Simbot will regard as half-siblings.
-Simbots can also built their own Simbot children.
+If the person who built the Simbot has any biological children, then the Simbot will regard them as half-siblings.
+Simbots can also build their own Simbot children.

 - In Tales of Hearts, Chlorseraph and Clinoseraph, who have similar designs and were created for the same purpose, are referred to as brothers.

 - The W-Numbers of Super Robot Wars Original Generation have varying degrees of "family" relationships.
 As (supposedly) the only one of the group to develop real human emotions, W17 starts to see her fellow androids as something like siblings, but only after defecting to the opposite side.
 As such, she's the first that their creator starts to see as a "daughter".
 But the closest sibling relationship between two W-Numbers is in the Gaiden Game Endless Frontier, with W07 and W00, who is actually an artificial human rather than an android.
 When his origins are first revealed, they teasingly refer to each other as "Brother Zero Zero" and "Sister Seven".